What Are You Looking For?

 Based on the answers the caller provides, the nurse makes one of three major types of care recommendations for the worker:

-• First aid: The caller is walked through the process of rendering first aid to treat the worker’s injuries and the worker may be told they can return to their duties immediately.
-This is for non-emergent conditions that likely don’t need in-person evaluation.
+• Self-care first aid: The caller is walked through the process of rendering self-care first aid to treat the worker’s injuries and the worker may be told they can return to their duties immediately.
+This is for non-emergent conditions that likely don’t need in-person evaluation, and helps workers achieve peace of mind.

 • Follow-up care: The worker is told to seek follow-up care, typically with their primary care physician, either within a number of hours or days.
 This is for non-emergent conditions that should still be evaluated by a medical professional in person.